MarcoIeni/release-plz/README.md

 - [release-please](https://github.com/googleapis/release-please): release-plz is inspired by release-please, but instead of determining the next versions based on git tags, release-plz compares local packages with the ones published in the cargo registry.
-  Plus, release-plz doesn't need any configuration.
+  Plus, release-plz doesn't need any configuration and is optimized for Rust projects.
 - [cargo smart-release](https://github.com/Byron/gitoxide/tree/main/cargo-smart-release):
   Fearlessly release workspace crates and with beautiful semi-handcrafted changelogs.